pluralsh/documentation/pages/debugging/debugging-tools.md

 ---
 ## Health Checks

-Every application has a general application-level health check, which aggregates the statuses of all core kubernetes components and generates a digestable summary for human consumption.
+Every application has a general application-level health check, which aggregates the statuses of all core Kubernetes components and generates a digestible summary for human viewing.
 These are viewable in the application switcher in the admin console, or by running:

 ```
 plural watch <app-name>